christosgalano/christosgalano.github.io/_pages/about.md

 ## Get in touch

-I'm always excited to connect with like-minded individuals who share a passion for technology and are eager to explore the fascinating world of DevOps.
+I'm always excited to connect with like-minded individuals who share a passion for technology and are eager to explore the fascinating world of devops.
 If you have any questions, suggestions, or just want to say hello, don't hesitate to reach out.
 You can contact me through the provided email or connect with me on social media platforms.

 Thank you for visiting my blog, and I hope you find the content insightful and inspiring.
 Let's embark on this knowledge-sharing journey together and unlock the full potential of these incredible technologies!